adriabama06/image-to-ascii/test/learn/README.md

 ############
 ```

-NO in bmp files to read is like:
+NO, in bmp files to read is like:
 ```
 ############
 #          #